-- a.
-Child or Children means any person below 18 years of age, or those over 18 but unable to take care of themselves or protect themselves from abuse, neglect, exploitation or discrimination because of a physical or mental incapability or disability. - b.
-Commercial Establishment means any business offering Internet access or services for a fee or profit. - 14 c.
-Filtering Device means any software installed in the computer or any program 15 activated from the service provider or any other such device that can effectively 16 block unwanted websites particularly those containing sexually explicit and/or 17 violent materials. - d.
-Internet means the collective myriad of computer and telecommunications facilities, including equipment and operating software, which comprise the interconnected world-wide network of networks that employ the Transmission Control Protocol Internet Protocol, or any predecessor successor protocols to such protocol, to communicate information of all kinds by wire or radio. - e.
-Internet Service Provider means any company that provides Internet access for individuals, organizations and companies. - f.
-Material Harmful to Children means any communication, picture, image, graphic image file, article, recording, writing, or other matter of any kind that is obscene, or that a reasonable person would find - 1. taking the material as a whole and with respect to children, is designed to appeal to, or is designed to pander to, the prurient interest; - 2. depicts, describes, or represents, in a manner patently offensive with respect to children;
+a.
+Child or Children means any person below 18 years of age, or those over 18 but unable to take care of themselves or protect themselves from abuse, neglect, exploitation or discrimination because of a physical or mental disability.

+b.
+Internet means the collective myriad of computer and telecommunications facilities, including equipment and operating software, which comprise the interconnected world-wide network of networks that employ the Transmission Control Protocol Internet Protocol, or any predecessor successor protocols to such protocol, to communicate information of all kinds by wire or radio.

+c.
+Material that is Harmful to Children means any communication, picture, image, graphic image file, article, recording, writing, or other matter of any kind that is obscene, or that a reasonable person would find--

+(A) taking the material as a whole and with respect to children, is designed to appeal to, or is designed to pander to, the prurient interest;

+(B) depicts, describes, or represents, in a manner patently offensive with respect to children--

+(i) an actual or simulated sexual act or sexual contact;

+(ii) an actual or simulated normal or perverted sexual act; or

+(iii) a lewd exhibition of the genitals or post-pubescent female breast; and d.
+Internet Service Provider means any company that provides Internet access for individuals, organizations and companies.

+(C) taking the material as a whole, lacks serious literary, artistic, political, or scientific value for children:

+(D) taking the material as a whole and with respect to children, is designed to entice children to the use of alcohol, drugs and other dangerous substances.

+e.
+Commercial Establishment means any business offering Internet access or services for a fee or profit.

+f.
+Website means any collection of material placed in a computer server-based file archive so that it is publicly accessible over the Internet using hypertext transfer protocol, or any successor protocol.

+g.
+Filtering device means any software installed in the computer or any program activated from the service provider or any other such device that can effective block unwanted websites particularly those containing sexually explicit and/or violent materials.

-1 (i) an actual or simulated sexual act or sexual contact; 2 (ii) an actual or simulated normal or perverted sexual act; or 3 (iii) a lewd exhibition of the genitals or post-pubescent female breast.
-4 3. taking the material as a whole, lacks serious literary, artistic, political, or 5 scientific value for children; and 6 7 4. taking the material as a whole, and is designed to entice children to the use of alcohol, drugs and other dangerous substances.
-8 9 10 g.
-Website - means any collection of material placed in a computer server-based file archive so that it is publicly accessible over the Internet using hypertext transfer protocol, or any successor protocol.
-11 12 13 Sec.
-4. Coverage The provisions of this Act shall be applicable to all commercial establishments granting access to Internet, with or without a fee, and to all other public institutions from which children can access the Internet.
-14 15 16 17 Sec.
-5. Restricted Access to Harmful Materials All commercial establishments shall restrict access to materials harmful to children by offering filtered Internet service using end-user or PC-based filtering software or any such other filtering device to all Internet users defined as children under this Act.
-18 19 20 21 22 All other offices, companies, establishments or public institutions offering Internet services or access, such as but not limited to private or public schools, libraries restaurants and internet cafes, shall likewise use such filtering device that it deems appropriate for the purpose of blocking webpages that contain materials harmful to children.
-23 24 Sec.
-6. Prohibited Acts. - The following acts are hereby declared prohibited and unlawful: 25 26 27 a.
-Operating a website primarily for commercial purposes knowingly, and with knowledge that it contains material that is harmful to children as defined in Section 3 (f) of this Act, except when:
+SEC.
+4. Coverage. - The provisions of this Act shall be applicable to all commercial establishments granting access to Internet, with or without a fee, and to all other public institutions from which children can access the Internet.

+SEC.
+5. Restricted Access to Harmful Materials. - All commercial establishments shall restrict access to materials harmful to children by offering filtered Internet service using end-user or PC-based filtering software or any such other filtering device to all Internet users defined as children under this Act.

+All other offices, companies, establishments or public institutions offering Internet services or access, such as but not limited to private or public schools, libraries, restaurants and internet cafes, shall likewise use such filtering device that it deems appropriate for the purpose of blocking webpages that contain materials harmful to children.
+SEC.
+6. Prohibited Acts.
+The following acts are hereby declared prohibited and unlawful:

+(a) Operating a website primarily for commercial purposes knowingly, and with knowledge that it contains material that is harmful to children, except when: